Corrupt and Illegal Practices Prevention Act 1883: Background

 Despite the Ballot Act 1872 (35 & 36 Vict. c.
-33), William Ewart Gladstone's Second Ministry (1880–85) knew that to make voting less corrupt, certain measures were required to eradicate intimidation and bribery.
+33) introduced secret ballots, William Ewart Gladstone's Second Ministry (1880–85) knew that, to make voting less corrupt, further measures were required to eradicate intimidation and bribery.

 The act meant that the expenses of candidates were published and could be measured against a limit as to how much could be spent on "political campaigns".
 It laid down rules for the conduct of parliamentary candidates, including a strict limit on expenses.
 The limit was set at £710 for the first 2,000 voters in the candidate's constituency, and then £40 for every additional 1,000 voters.
 Each candidate was limited to just one party agent (though in exceptional circumstances the candidate did have the right to petition Parliament for more).
 Strict record keeping was required as proof that expenses were not being exceeded.
-Poorer men could also become parliamentary candidates and under the act stiff penalties were imposed on those breaking it such as heavy fines and imprisonment.
+Under the act stiff penalties were imposed on those breaking it such as heavy fines and imprisonment.
+Poorer men could also become parliamentary candidates.

-Although it did not entirely remove corruption from the voting system, it strengthened the Corrupt Practices Act 1854 and was aided by a number of disenfranchised, small boroughs.
+Although it did not entirely remove corruption from the voting system, it strengthened the Corrupt Practices Prevention Act 1854 (17 & 18 Vict. c.
+102) and was aided by a number of disenfranchised, small boroughs.

+Subsequent developments

 The Parliamentary Elections Corrupt Practices Act 1885(48 & 49 Vict. c.
 56) clarified that an employer was legally permitted to give paid time off from work to allow employees to vote, so long as this was given equally to all voters and not along party lines.

-The act, except section 42, was repealed by the Representation of the People Act 1949 (c.
-68), ss.175 & 176(2)&(3) & schedule 9; and the Election Commissioners Act 1949 (c.
-90), s.21 & schedule.
+The act, except section 42, was repealed by section 21(2) of, and the schedule to, the Election Commissioners Act 1949 (12, 13 & 14 Geo.
+6. c.
+90), which came into force on 23 February 1950..

+The whole act, so far as unrepealed, was repealed for Northern Ireland by section 1 of, and part V of schedule 1 to, the Statute Law Revision (Northern Ireland) Act 1976, which came into force on 13 April 1976.

-Section 42 of the act was repealed by section 152(4) of, and schedule 7 to, the Senior Courts Act 1981.
+Section 42 of the act was repealed for England and Wales by section 152(4) of, and schedule 7 to, the Senior Courts Act 1981, which came into force on 1 January 1982.

+The whole act was repealed for Scotland by section 52(2) of, and part I of schedule 2 to, the Court of Session Act 1988, which came into force on 29 September 1988.